posted on 20-Feb-2020 by Ann Vankrunkelsven

 posted on 09-Oct-2019 by Ann Vankrunkelsven

-This blog post gives an overview of the information we could find about the MDR transition status.
+This blog gives an overview of the information currently available about the MDR transition status.
 It's mainly focussing on EUDAMED implementation and Notified Bodies, unless anything else that's new and exciting pops up...

 posted on 04-Oct-2019 by Ann Vankrunkelsven